-The designation of a conservation area indicates the Council's positive commitment to these areas and its intention to preserve and enhance the quality of the environment.
-However, conservation areas are not open-air museums but living communities which must be allowed to change over time in order to remain vital and prosperous.
+The designation of a conservation area indicates the council's positive commitment to these areas and its intention to preserve and enhance the quality of the environment.
+Conservation areas are not open-air museums but living communities which must be allowed to change over time in order to remain vital and prosperous.
 Consequently the emphasis is to guide and control development rather than to prevent it.
 It is important though, that all new development should be sympathetic to the special architectural and aesthetic qualities of the area, particularly in terms of scale, design, materials and space between buildings.

-The Council is rolling out a programme to prepare Conservation Area Character Appraisals (CACAs) and Conservation Area Management Strategies (CAMS) for each conservation area.
+The council is rolling out a programme to prepare Conservation Area Character Appraisals (CACAs) and Conservation Area Management Strategies (CAMS) for each conservation area.